evanharmon/in-mono/headspace/aws/aws-rds.md

 - very manual process
 - you can really only scale up
 - can scale out for reads but NOT writes

-## Limitations

-### Vendor Limits

-MySQL/Oracle max db storage size of 6TB
-Oracle: 1

-### Instances

-Up to 40
-Up to 10 Oracle
-up to 10 SQL Server.
-Can go up to 30 if bring your own license

-### SQL Server Storage Size

-Increasing Storage on RDS NOT supported on SQL Server

-## DMS (Database Migration Service)

-Uses Schema migration tool to migrate from one database tool to a different database (ex.
-Oracle to Aurora).
-Works with functions, stored procedures, functions, etc

 ## Data Warehousing on AWS